cycfi/elements/docs/layout.md

 Effects:
-1. `subject` will be laid out with a fixed `height`, constrained by the natural vertical `limits` of the `subject` (the natural vertical limits of the element will not be violated).
+1. `subject` will be laid out with a fixed `height`, constrained by the natural *vertical limits* of the `subject` (the natural *vertical limits* of the element will not be violated).
-3. The natural horizontal size of `subject` will not be affected.
+3. The natural *horizontal limits* of `subject` will not be affected.

 ### min_size

 <img width="40%" height="40%" src="{{ site.url }}/elements/assets/images/min_size.png">

-Overrides the minimum size of an enclosed element (`subject`):
+Overrides the *minimum limits* of an enclosed element (`subject`):

 ```c++
 min_size({ width, height }, subject)
 ```

 Effects:
-1. The minimum size of `subject` will be set to the specified `width` and `height`, constrained by the natural minumum `limits` of the `subject` (the natural minumum limits of the element will not be violated)
+1. The *minimum limits* of `subject` will be set to the specified `width` and `height`, constrained by the natural *minimum limits* of the `subject`.
+2. the natural *minimum limits* of the element will not be violated.

 ### hmin_size

 <img width="40%" height="40%" src="{{ site.url }}/elements/assets/images/hmin_size.png">

-Overrides the minimum width of an enclosed element (`subject`):
+Overrides the *minimum horizontal limit* of an enclosed element (`subject`):

 ```c++
 hmin_size(width, subject)
 ```

 Effects:
-1. The minimum width of `subject` will be set to the specified `width` constrained by the natural horizontal minimum `limits` of the `subject` (the natural horizontal minimum limits of the element will not be violated)
+1. The *minimum horizontal limit* of `subject` will be set to the specified `width` constrained by the natural *horizontal minimum limits* of the `subject`.
+2. The natural *horizontal minimum limits* of the element will not be violated.

 ### vmin_size

 <img width="40%" height="40%" src="{{ site.url }}/elements/assets/images/vmin_size.png">

-Overrides the minimum height of an enclosed element (`subject`):
+Overrides the *minimum vertical limit* of an enclosed element (`subject`):

 ```c++
 vmin_size(height, subject)
 ```

 Effects:
-1. The minimum height of `subject` will be set to the specified `height` constrained by the natural vertical minimum `limits` of the `subject` (the natural vertical minimum limits of the element will not be violated)
+1. The *minimum vertical limit* of `subject` will be set to the specified `height` constrained by the natural vertical *minimum limits* of the `subject`.
+2. The natural vertical *minimum limits* of the element will not be violated.

 ### max_size

 <img width="40%" height="40%" src="{{ site.url }}/elements/assets/images/max_size.png">

-Overrides the maximum size of an enclosed element (`subject`):
+Overrides the *maximum limits* of an enclosed element (`subject`):

 ```c++
 max_size({ width, height }, subject)
 ```

 Effects:
-1. The maximum size of `subject` will be set to the specified `width` and `height`, constrained by the natural maximum `limits` of the `subject` (the natural maximum limits of the element will not be violated)
+1. The *maximum limits* of `subject` will be set to the specified `width` and `height`, constrained by the natural *maximum limits* of the `subject`.
+2. The natural *maximum limits* of the element will not be violated.

 ### hmax_size

 <img width="40%" height="40%" src="{{ site.url }}/elements/assets/images/hmax_size.png">

-Overrides the maximum width of an enclosed element (`subject`):
+Overrides the *maximum horizontal limit* of an enclosed element (`subject`):

 ```c++
 hmax_size(width, subject)
 ```

 Effects:
-1. The maximum width of `subject` will be set to the specified `width` constrained by the natural horizontal maximum `limits` of the `subject` (the natural horizontal maximum limits of the element will not be violated)
+1. The *maximum horizontal limit* of `subject` will be set to the specified `width` constrained by the natural *maximum horizontal limit* of the `subject`.
+2. The natural *maximum horizontal limit* of the element will not be violated.

 ### vmax_size

 <img width="40%" height="40%" src="{{ site.url }}/elements/assets/images/vmax_size.png">

-Overrides the maximum height of an enclosed element (`subject`):
+Overrides the *maximum vertical limit* of an enclosed element (`subject`):

 ```c++
 vmax_size(height, subject)
 ```

 Effects:
-1. The maximum height of `subject` will be set to the specified `height` constrained by the natural vertical maximum `limits` of the `subject` (the natural vertical maximum limits of the element will not be violated)
+1. The *maximum vertical limit* of `subject` will be set to the specified `height` constrained by the natural *maximum vertical limit* of the `subject`
+2. The natural *maximum vertical limit* of the element will not be violated.

 ## Stretch Elements

-Resizable elements are elements with minimum limits that are less than the maximum limits in either x or y dimensions or both.
+Resizable elements are elements with *minimum limits* that are less than the *maximum limits* in either x or y dimensions or both.
 Resizable elements can therefore stretch if there is extra available space allocated to it beyond its minimum limit.
 When two or more resizable elements are placed side by side in an [htile](#htile) or [vtile](#vtile), the element's "stretchiness"